powsybl/powsybl-metrix/docs/metrix.md

 }
 ```

 Note that monitored branches (when `branchRatingsXXX` is specified) automatically provides resulting flows (when `baseCaseFlowResults` is true).
-If no branch is monitored, then Metrix does not compute anything beside balance adjustment phase.
+If no branch is monitored, then Metrix does not compute anything beside the balance adjustment phase.
 HVDC lines cannot be monitored.
 Flows for HVDC lines in AC emulation mode are always provided, alongside their optimized tuning.

 #### Examples